mingyanying/SingleLetterRecognizing/README.md

 the ANN one is ready.

 # 01/17/2025
-loss of the ANN is 0.005 ish, and only for qwer this 4 letters, it cost too much time to train for the whole alphabet, ganna try CNN next.
+loss of the ANN is 0.005 ish, and only for qwer this 4 letters, it cost too much time to train for the whole alphabet.

 # 01/18/2025
 loss of ANN is 0.005 ish, for all letters.